BobXWu/FASTopic/README.md

 from the previous conventional (LDA), VAE-based (ProdLDA, ETM), or clustering-based (Top2Vec, BERTopic) methods.
 It leverages optimal transport between the document, topic, and word embeddings from pretrained Transformers to model topics and topic distributions of documents.

-If you want to use FASTopic, please cite our [paper](https://arxiv.org/pdf/2405.17978.pdf) as
+If you want to use FASTopic, please cite our [NeurIPS 2024 paper](https://arxiv.org/pdf/2405.17978.pdf) as

     @inproceedings{wu2024fastopic,
         title={FASTopic: Pretrained Transformer is a Fast, Adaptive, Stable, and Transferable Topic Model},